-In some legal disputes that arise after an accident or injury, negligence liability may extend to people or entities that were not directly involved in what took place.
-For example, using a car accident scenario, suppose the incident occurred at 10:30 a.m. on a weekday and that Don, an employee of Acme Office Supply, was involved in a car accident with Pat around 10:30 a.m. while making a delivery to a local office building.
-Under a theory of negligence called "vicarious liability", not only will Don be found at fault for causing the accident with Pat, but as Don's employer Acme Office Supply also could be held legally responsible for Don's negligence in causing the car accident.
-This is because Acme is accountable for any carelessness on Don's part that might occur in the normal course of his employment duties, including the manner in which he drives while making deliveries for the company.
+To illustrate the concept of vicarious liability, consider a hypothetical car accident scenario.
+Suppose that Don, an employee of Acme Office Supply, was involved in a car accident with Pat around 10:30 a.m. while making a delivery in a company van.
+Under vicarious liability theory, not only may Don be found at fault for causing the accident with Pat, but Don's employer, Acme Office Supply, could also be held legally responsible for Don's negligence in causing the car accident.
+This is because Acme is accountable for any carelessness on Don's part that might occur in the normal course of his employment duties.
+This includes the manner in which he drives while making deliveries for the company.
 Here, Acme Office Supply is more likely to be financially secure and adequately insured than Don -- thus making it a "better" defendant, financially speaking, than Don for this type of lawsuit.